 4. Chia seed oil

-While chia seeds and flaxseeds are more similar than not—they’re both great sources of plant-based proteins, fiber, and healthy fats—chia seeds actually have a bit of an edge on each of these fronts.
+While chia seeds and flaxseeds are more similar than not—they’re both great sources of plant-based proteins, fiber, healthy fats, and anti-inflammatory oils—chia seeds actually have a bit of an edge on each of these fronts.
 And while we encourage you to continue prepping the likes of chia seed pudding, adding chia seed oil into your rotation is a great idea, too.
 “Chia seed oil is rich in omega-3, omega-6, and other fatty acids,” Dr. Brown says.
 “It [also] has anti-inflammatory properties and may help reduce inflammation in the gut,” hence why the GI doc always keeps it stocked in his own kitchen.

 5. Coconut oil